Lawmakers make recommendations for Kansas schools

 TOPEKA, Kan.
-(KSNT) — The goal is to open Kansas schools in the fall, but lawmakers are making plans just in case that can’t materialize.
+(KSNW) – The goal is to open Kansas schools in the fall, but lawmakers are making plans just in case that can’t materialize.

 The House K-12 Education Budget Committee is making recommendations for the continuous learning plan to the Kansas State Board of Education, as well as the full Kansas legislature.
 The recommendations include changing the plan to require 50% of learning in core subjects to be conducted directly even if school buildings are closed.
 That could mean in-person learning or using video or audio calls.